tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * The last date of the dataset (which can be identified by `df.tail()`) is 2019-12-08.
 It is defined as the starting date of the forecast.

-* The `forecast_horizon` is defined as 5, meaning the forecast for the next 5 days will be generated.
+* The `forecast_horizon` is defined as 5, meaning the forecast for the next five days will be generated.

 * A forecast is generated with the `forecast()` method.